Cheesy Squash Casserole

 - Slice the squash into circles if using scallop style or length-wise if using a straight neck.

-- When done, Dab the excess moisture off the squash with a paper towel.
+- When ready, dab the excess liquid and salt from the squash with a paper towel.
 Then slice into thin strips (as shown).
-Add them to a large mixing bowl and set them aside.

 - Cut onion into small diced pieces.

-- Mince the garlic cloves and add to the pot.
-Allow them to cook but be careful not to burn the garlic.
+- Allow them to cook but be careful not to burn the garlic.

 - Add the flour to the pan and mix it around to incorporate.